symfony/symfony-docs/messenger/message-recorder.rst

 in the middleware chain.

 **Note:** The ``dispatch_after_current_bus`` middleware must be loaded for *all* of the buses.
-For the example, the middleware must be loaded for both the command and event buses.
+For the example, the middleware must be loaded for both the command and event bus.

 .. configuration-block::